Standing army: Songhai Empire

 In West Africa, the Songhai Empire under the Askia Mohammad I (1493–1528) possessed a full-time corps of 40,000 professional warriors.
-Al-Sa'di, the chronicler who wrote the Tarikh al-Sudan, compared Askia Mohammad I's army to that of his predecessor; "he distinguished between the civilian and the army unlike Sunni Ali [1464–92] when everyone was a soldier."
-Askia Mohammad I is said to have possessed cynical attitudes towards kingdoms that lacked professional armies like his, notably in reference to the neighboring kingdoms in the land of Borgu.
+Al-Sa'di, the chronicler who wrote the Tarikh al-Sudan, compared Askia Mohammad I's army to that of his predecessor; "he distinguished between the civilian and the army, unlike Sunni Ali [1464–92] when everyone was a soldier."
+Askia Mohammad I is said to have possessed cynical attitudes towards kingdoms that lacked professional armies like his, notably in reference to the neighbouring kingdoms in the land of Borgu.

 Majapahit Empire

-The Majapahit thalassocracy was recorded by a Chinese observer as having 30,000 full-time professional troops, whose soldiers and commanders were paid in gold.
-This shows the existence of a standing army, an achievement that only a handful of Southeast Asian empires could hope to achieve.
+A Chinese observer recorded the Majapahit thalassocracy as having 30,000 full-time professional troops, whose soldiers and commanders were paid in gold.
+This demonstrates the existence of a standing army, an achievement that only a handful of Southeast Asian empires could aspire to.
 In addition to these professional soldiers, Majapahit was strengthened by troops from subordinate countries and regional leaders.
 As was common in Southeast Asia, Majapahit also used a levy system, in fact, the majority of the Majapahit troops were a levy.